langisor/langisor.github.io/dev/mastering-react-custom-hooks.md

 function useAppDispatch(): React.Dispatch<AppAction> {
   const context = useContext(AppDispatchContext);
   if (context === undefined) {
-    throw new Error('useAppDispatch must be used within an AppProvider');
+    throw new Error("useAppDispatch must be used within an AppProvider");
   }
   return context;
 }